image006.png

 General Walt Natynczyk is a native of Winnipeg, Manitoba.
-He joined the Canadian Forces in 1975 after spending five years as an Air Cadet.
-He has served in numerous regimental command positions at all levels from tank troop leader up to commanding officer of The Royal Canadian Dragoons.
+He joined the Canadian Forces in 1975 after spending five years as an Air Cadet and attended the Royal Roads Military College, Victoria, BC for two years before transferring to le Collège Militaire Royal, Saint-Jean, QC for his final two years where he obtained his Batchelor’s degree in Business Administration.
+He subsequently served in numerous regimental command positions at all levels from tank troop leader up to Commanding Officer of The Royal Canadian Dragoons, .

 General Natynczyk's operational experience consists of four years on NATO duty in Germany; six months of UN peacekeeping duties in Cyprus (1989); a one-year-long mission with the United Nations in the Former Yugoslavia as Sector South-West Chief of Operations in Bosnia and Herzegovina (1994) with British forces, then as the Chief of Land Operations, UNPROFOR HQ in Zagreb, Croatia (1995).
 He commanded The Royal Canadian Dragoons in domestic operations during the Winnipeg floods of 1997 as well as in the Ottawa region during the 1998 Ice Storm.
 He returned to Bosnia-Herzegovina in 1998-1999, where he served as the Canadian Contingent Commander.